 We may, in our sole discretion, repurchase or redeem the Notes in whole or in part prior to their respective maturities.
+At any time prior to the maturity of a Note, we may choose to redeem a Note, in whole or in part, at a redemption price

 At any time prior to the maturity of a Note, we may choose to redeem a Note, in whole or in part, at a redemption price equal to 100% of the principal amount to be redeemed plus any interest accrued and unpaid on that principal amount prior to the redemption date.
 Under no circumstances will we be obligated to redeem any Note prior to its maturity.
 In the event Notes are called for redemption, there can be no assurance that investors will be able to reinvest redemption proceeds in other securities having terms (and associated risks) as favorable as the redeemed Notes, which may result in a decline of income.
-See "Description of the Notes" beginning on page 30.
+See "Description of the Notes" beginning on page 32.